 Capacity and performance are perhaps the key operational considerations shared by both PaaS and IaaS vendors.
 That's because usability factors so highly into adoption of Web-based applications in either scenario.

 The global reach and capacity of Akamai's Intelligent Platform™ enable us to meet the needs of both IaaS and PaaS vendors and customers.
 Not only is it the world's largest distributed computing platform; it is also one of the most secure.
-To learn more about how Akamai provides clear, predictable pricing and unmatched performance for IaaS and PaaS, read about Alta - the Application Delivery Platform, Akamai's solution for IaaS and PaaS providers.
+To learn more about how Akamai provides clear, predictable pricing and unmatched performance for IaaS and PaaS, read about Ion, Akamai's solution for IaaS and PaaS providers.